MIKTHATGUY/BETTERCMD/README.md

 # Tools setup

 ## Scoop Installation
-scoop is a tool we will need for the installation of all the other packages if you already have it you can skip this part and go to the
+scoop is a tool we will need for the installation of all the other packages if you already have it you can skip this part
 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 Invoke-RestMethod -Uri https://get.scoop.sh | Invoke-Expression